bacalhau-project/bacalhau/docs/examples/workload-onboarding/rust-wasm/index.md

 ## Running WASM on Bacalhau
 Now that we have a WASM binary, we can upload it to IPFS and use it as input to a Bacalhau job.

-The -i switch allows specifying a URI to be mounted as named volume in the job, which can be an IPFS CID, HTTP URL or S3 object.
+The -i switch allows specifying a URI to be mounted as a named volume in the job, which can be an IPFS CID, HTTP URL, or S3 object.

 For this example, we are using an image of the Statue of Liberty that has been pinned to a storage facility.